AscendingPassage.com HOME PAGE.

 its long cry.
 Then other voices answer from the depths of the ruins,

-two long-drawn notes: some yelp like jackals round a cemetery, and
+two long-drawn notes, some yelp like jackals round a cemetery, and

 itself.

-screech-owls, all the different kinds of birds, with hooked beaks and
+And this concert comes always from above.
+Owls, ospreys, all the different kinds of birds, with hooked beaks and

-round eyes, and silken wings that enable them to fly noiselessly, have
+round eyes and silken wings that enable them to fly noiselessly, have

 are celebrating now, each after its own fashion, the nocturnal

-infinitely mournful wailings, that sometimes swell and sometimes seem
+infinitely mournful wailings that sometimes swell and sometimes seem

 And then, in spite of the